katipogluMustafa/BigData/BigData/01_MapReduce/02_AnalysisOnMovieLensDataset/04_Join_Movies_and_Ratings/README.md

 movieId movieTitle \tuserId,rating,ts \tuserId,rating,ts \tuserId,rating,ts ....
 ````

+>Spaces do not exist except the one in between movieId and movieTitle, others just for illustration.

 Here each movie has multiple ratings data so we use \t to distungish.

+## References

+[Joining Two Files Using Multiple Input [May 2020]](http://unmeshasreeveni.blogspot.com/2014/12/joining-two-files-using-multipleinput.html)